dave-shawley/setupext-gitversion/docs/usage.rst

 execution as a packaging command such as ``sdist`` or one of the ``bdist`` variants.

+.. option:: -C, --committish

+   Include the abbreviated version of the most recent committish as the local portion of the version number.

 .. option:: -V FILE, --version-file FILE

    Writes the local segment of the version to *FILE* in addition to